mohit2152sharma/ml-interview/README.md

-# ml-interview
+# ml

-This repo is a collection of questions being asked in machine learning interview.
+- machine learning notes
+- To view the notes effectively, use [obsidian](https://obsidian.md)